ShenDezhou/wolframsearch/README.md

 # wolframsearch package

 * Search highlighted word in wolfram.com
-* You can search selected word using shortcut ctrl-shift-s.
+* You can search selected word using shortcut ctrl-shift-w.